-Soul in our English Bible is translated from "nehphesh" in the Hebrew Old Testament.
-In all 870 times this word is used it is associated with the activity of a living being, mankind, animals, and sea life, including dying, it never implies anything about life after the death of the living being.
+In all 870 times this word is used it is associated with the activity of a living being, including dying, and it never implies anything about life after the death of the living being.
 None of the 870 times are an immortal, immaterial, inter something in a person that has no substance; souls (nehpheshs) are the living being (persons, animals, or any living thing) that can die, be killed, or is already be dead.